urdms102/dms102-course-documentation/syllabus.md

 - For example, an assignment which would receive a grade of 85% if handed in on time, would receive a grade of 85% x 90% = 76.5%
 - If handed in the next day.
 The same assignment turned in three days late would receive a grade of 85% x 70% = 59.5%.
 - Following this system, homework handed in 10 or more days late cannot receive a grade higher than 0% and therefore will not be graded.
-- Exceptions to this policy may be made by the TA at the TA's discretion, in response to extenuating circumstances
+- Exceptions to this policy may be made by the professor at the his discretion, in response to extenuating circumstances

 ## Academic Honesty